-Blacks and Hispanics remain less likely than whites to own a traditional computer or have high-speed internet at home, according to a Pew Research Center survey conducted in fall 2016.
-But mobile devices are playing important roles in helping to bridge these differences.
+Black and Hispanic adults remain less likely than whites to say they own a traditional computer or have high speed internet at home, according to a Pew Research Center survey conducted in early 2019.
+But smartphones are playing a role in helping to bridge these differences.

-Roughly eight-in-ten whites (83%) report owning a desktop or laptop computer, compared with 66% of blacks and 60% of Hispanics.
-There are also substantial racial or ethnic differences in broadband adoption, with whites more likely than either blacks or Hispanics to report having a broadband connection at home.
+Roughly eight-in-ten whites (82%) report owning a desktop or laptop computer, compared with 58% of blacks and 57% of Hispanics.
+There are also substantial racial and ethnic differences in broadband adoption, with whites being more likely than either blacks or Hispanics to report having a broadband connection at home.
 (There were not enough Asian respondents in the sample to be broken out into a separate analysis.)

-But despite these inequalities, blacks and Hispanics have mobile devices such as smartphones and tablet computers in shares similar to whites.
-There are differences between Hispanics born inside and outside the U.S.: 88% of native-born Hispanics own a smartphone, compared with 62% of Hispanics born abroad.
-About three-quarters of whites and blacks own a smartphone.
+But despite these differences, black and Hispanic adults have mobile devices such as smartphones in shares similar to whites.
+About eight-in-ten whites, blacks and Hispanics own a smartphone.
+There are, however, differences between Hispanics born inside and outside the U.S.: 87% of U.S.-born Hispanics own a smartphone, compared with 69% of Hispanics born abroad.

-Mobile devices play an outsize role for blacks and Hispanics when it comes to their online access options.
-About two-in-ten Hispanics (22%) and 15% of blacks are “smartphone only” internet users – meaning they lack traditional home broadband service but do own a smartphone.
-By comparison, 9% of whites fall into this category.
+Mobile devices play a larger role for black and Hispanic people when it comes to their online access options.
+Some 25% of Hispanics and 23% of blacks are “smartphone only” internet users – meaning they lack traditional home broadband service but do own a smartphone.
+By comparison, 12% of whites fall into this category.

-In addition, blacks and Hispanics are also more likely than whites to rely on their smartphones for a number of activities, such as looking up health information or looking for work.
-Although smartphones help bridge the gaps in internet access, other Pew Research Center data show that blacks, Hispanics and lower-income smartphone users are about twice as likely as whites to have canceled or cut off service because of the expense.
+In addition, blacks and Hispanics are more likely than whites to rely on their smartphones for a number of activities, such as seeking health information or looking for work, according to a Pew Research Center survey from late 2014.
+Although smartphones help bridge internet access gaps, other 2014 Pew Research Center data shows that blacks, Hispanics and lower-income smartphone users are about twice as likely as whites to have canceled or cut off service because of the expense.

 Smartphones are not the only way those without traditional access options attempt to bridge these gaps.
-For blacks in particular, libraries can play an important role: 42% of black library users say they use libraries’ computers and internet connections, compared with one-quarter of whites and 24% of Hispanics, according to Center data.
-And blacks and Hispanics alike express pronounced interest in getting training that would help improve their digital skills.
-Some 46% of blacks and 48% of Hispanics say training to help them be more confident in using computers, smartphones, and the internet would help “a lot” in terms of making important decisions, compared with 20% of whites.
+For black Americans in particular, libraries can play an important role: 42% of black library users say they use libraries’ computers and internet connections, compared with one-quarter of whites and 24% of Hispanics, according to 2016 Center data.
+And blacks and Hispanics express pronounced interest in getting training that would help improve their digital skills.
+Some 46% of blacks and 48% of Hispanics say training to help them be more confident in using computers, smartphones and the internet would help “a lot” in terms of making important decisions, compared with 20% of whites.